 INTRODUCTION AND CONTEXT.
 The purpose of this circular is to provide guidance to recipients on how FTA assistance or real property acquired with FTA assistance may be used for joint development.
 "Joint development," irrespective of FTA assistance, commonly refers to the coordinated development of public transportation facilities with non-transit development, including commercial and residential development.
-Coordinated development may involve private and public entities, and is supportive of the private sector participation provisions of 49 U.S.C. § 5315 and § 20013 of MAP-21.
-The transit and nontransit developments are integrally related to one another and are often co-located on the same real estate.
+Coordinated development may involve private and public entities, and is supportive of the private sector participation provisions of 49 U.S.C. § 5315 and § 20013 of the Moving Ahead for Progress in the 21st Century Act, Public Law 112-141.
+The transit and non-transit developments are integrally related to one another and are often co-located on the same real estate.
 Joint development may be associated with, or take place on property associated with, any mode of public transportation.